jianming93/incremental_learner/README.md

 # MITB Incremental Learner Capstone Project

+## **UPDATE**
+Admin function has been added.
+Simply add the path '/admin' to go to the admin page.
+New function are as follows:
+1) Authentication has been added for '/admin' and 'remove-class'.
+To change the username/password pair, simply go to server.py and edit the variable **VALID_USERNAME_PASSWORD_PAIRS**.

+2) Added admin page.
+Main function for now allows easy reset of shell_family for the current shell_family_id.
+Uploaded images **will not be deleted**.
+However, all associated images to the shells and the shell family for the shell_family_id will be removed from the database. 'images' table will not have any edits too.

+3) Added increased instances and state tracking for task_app.
+This is to facilitate api request to perform certain task from dash to the task_app.

 ## 1. Overview
 This is a project from SMU MITB to build an incremental learner system.
 The idea is to have a system where it can be quickly updated and also be expanded upon the original classes easily.